 My success as a teacher is ultimately determined by my student’s desire to act autonomously.
 By encouraging students to articulate their own demands for knowledge as opposed to simply meeting expectations, the classroom space is an opportunity for me to workshop skills for effective self-governance, collaboration, and professionalism.
-Classrooms can indeed become psychically charged spaces.
-In responding to these challenges, I believe that my first responsibility as a professor is to initiate dialogue as an end in itself.
+Classrooms can always become psychically charged spaces.
+In responding to this eventuality, I believe that my first responsibility as a professor is to initiate dialogue as an end in itself.
 Lecturing as a form of storytelling with the aim of active listening is one part of this equation.
-Another, however, is inviting students to participate in conversations and to draw from their own knowledge.
+Another, however, is inviting students to participate in conversations and to draw from their own knowledge base.
 To carry out both of these tasks simultaneously, my teaching style involves frequently asking questions and staging provocations with the aim of giving students an opportunity to engage.
-Providing this opportunity is my ultimate goal whether the class includes 12 students or 120.
+Providing this opportunity is my ultimate goal whether the class includes 12 students or 160.
 Verbal contributions allow me to rephrase the student’s underlying thought in ways that connect to a larger discursive field.
-If carried out successfully, the student will leave feeling empowered.
+If carried out successfully, the student will feel empowered.

 I have devised numerous strategies for teaching lectures, seminars and tutorials.
 To challenge the perception that lectures are impersonal, for instance, I tend to devote a large portion of my lectures to conversationally extrapolating from selected information offered on slides.
-By including sparse but pertinent information on the screen, I am able to make the necessary connections while affording myself the time to offer useful illustrations, interventions, additions, and anecdotes.
+By including sparse but pertinent information on the screen, and to use the screen as mediation for my own thoughts, I am able to make the necessary connections while affording myself the time to offer useful illustrations, interventions, additions, and anecdotes.
 I also consistently use visual media to invite a deeper analysis or historical touch point.
 In seminars, I generally opt to foreground discussion and debate using textual and visual resources.
 I then leave students to debate amongst themselves, and re-direct to core themes and problems whenever appropriate.
-In workshops, my aim has been to facilitate collaboration, engagements with technology (i.e. digital and spatial media), and problem solving.
+In workshops, my aim is to facilitate collaboration, engagements with technology (i.e. digital and spatial media), and problem solving.
 In tutorials, I rely mainly on group work or informal discussion.
 I also encourage weekly tutorial self-evaluation and opportunities for commentary and peer review, which has been tremendously helpful.

-My assignment scheme varies given the larger purpose of the course.
-As most of my courses have been devoted to topics, my preferred assignment model to date has been geared to developing research skills.
-With undergraduates, I find it extremely helpful to assign a research proposal several weeks beforehand as a way of establishing a dialogue with students about their work.
+My assignment scheme varies to meet the level of the course.
+Working mainly with undergraduates, I find it extremely helpful to assign a research proposal several weeks beforehand as a way of establishing a dialogue with students about their work.
 In my opinion, assessments in core classes require less focus on self-directed research and more on structured writing assignments, tests and group participation.
-I have also experimented with roundtable discussions, debate teams, ethnographic projects and research creation exercises.
-I have experimented with alternative evaluation methods, including peer assessment, professional development (i.e. publishing and conference organizing), and technology-enhanced experiential learning.
+I have experimented with roundtable discussions, debate teams, ethnographic projects and research creation exercises, and also with alternative evaluation methods such as peer assessment, professional development (i.e. publishing and conference organizing), and technology-enhanced experiential learning.

-As a member of the LGBTQ community, I feel it is my personal responsibility to foster inclusiveness for students who belong to any marginalized group.
+As someone who identifies as belonging to the LGBTQ2+ community, I feel it is my personal responsibility to foster inclusiveness for students who are aligned with any marginalized group.
 I aim to make my classroom a safe space built on egalitarian principles and solidarity.
 In my standard explanation of participation grades, for example, I emphasize the need to balance student’s contributions with those who feel more entitled to speak than others.
-In addition, I regularly connect course themes to topics and stories that acknowledge the existence of gender diversity and discrimination, historical and social causes of mental illness, and those who suffer under racism and ethnocentrism.
-I continually engage in reflexive self-positioning and acknowledge my own privilege, and I admit when I’m wrong.
-I stand for justice and equality whenever I can, stay politically informed, and I make myself available as an ally for students who may be struggling with the university system.
+I also regularly connect course themes to topics and stories that acknowledge the existence of gender diversity and discrimination, historical and social causes of mental illness, and those who suffer under racism and ethnocentrism.
+In regards to pedagogy, I continually aim to decolonize my syllabus, to put the Western traditions and canons into sharp perspective, and therefore to counter the ableism, sexism and racism that has been perpetuated in their name.
+Decolonizing my syllabus thus emerges from a necessity rather than obligation.
+More generally, as a person, I engage in reflexive self-positioning and acknowledge my own privilege, and I am also capable of admitting when I’m wrong.
+I stand for justice and equality whenever I can, stay politically informed, and I make myself available as an ally for students who may be struggling.

 Teaching is my vocation.
 I have enjoyed diverse experiences in several departments and campuses, and I have taught approximately 2,500 students.
 Naturally, there is much more to learn about how to become an effective teacher.
 Balancing the needs of students with my own responsibility to create adaptable learning environments is a cornerstone of my goals as a university teacher.